Maskepetoon: Early life

-It has been said by Hugh Dempsey that even during Maskepetoon's youth, he was an intelligent child and showed leadership.
+It has been said by historian Hugh Dempsey that even during Maskepetoon's youth, he was an intelligent child and showed leadership.
 After leaving the care of his mother, Maskepetoon began to study the necessary skills of hunting and trapping.

 In the early to mid 1820s, his tribe struggled with starvation as well as ongoing conflict.
 This meant that Maskepetoon would have had to take up the role of a soldier, being put in positions of guarding the camp and scouting for any potential threats.
 Dempsey has also noted that Maskepetoon eventually chose peace over war following a visit to a holy man.
-He was said to have been spoken to by his father on the issue, his father telling him that he did not have to choose war.
+He said to have been spoken to by his father on the issue, his father telling him that he did not have to choose war.
 Despite being spoken to several times, Maskepetoon rejected his talk of peace.
 However, the talks with his father began to bother him, so he visited a holy man who laid out two paths for Maskepetoon, war or peace.
-Following these words with the holy man, Maskepetoon had finally found peace to be the favourable choice.
+Following these words with the holy man, Maskepetoon had finally found peace to be the favorable choice.
 Throughout his life, Maskepetoon married an estimated four times.

 Born during a time of fluctuating war and peace for his tribe, the year before his birth there was a breakdown in Cree-Blackfoot relations.
 This breakdown in relations resulted in a conflict between the Cree and various other First Nations—Peigan, Siksika and Blood—as well as the Blackfoot.